vbokser/Python_App_Launcher/README.txt

 Program: App Launcher

-notes: uses tkinter library
+Notes: uses tkinter library

-usage: python3 app_opener.py
+Usage: python3 app_opener.py

-Description:
+Description of Program:

 Setup apps you want launched and run them all.
 Saves the app list to a file.